 “Son,” Rei’s mom said, “you talk too much.”

-A wind had come up when they parked the car, bearing a salt tang that sharpened and sweetened the air, and they kept their heads down as they rushed to the base of the grassy slope that rose to the bluff.
+Sun shone on the parking lot above the bluff, where they got out.
+A wind had come up, bearing a salt tang that sharpened and sweetened the air, and they kept their heads down as they rushed to the base of the grassy slope.
 The other attendees had gathered in a knot at the beach trailhead, backs to the ocean, which was concealed by fog.
-Tess stood in the middle, clutching the urn that held her mother’s ashes.
+Tess was there already, and stood in the middle, clutching the urn that held her mother’s ashes.
+Her teeth chattered.
 Steve and Rei got close to shield her from the wind.
-Her teeth chattered.

 “Thanks, guys,” she said.
 “Get a load of the view.”

 Looking southward, Steve felt a cold transport of awe that stopped his breath.
 He’d been here many times before, but never like this.
 They were poised at the junction of cataclysmic powers.
 Below them, contained by the nearby cliffs and stopping at a line along the distant beaches, the sea mist filled all the oceanward space in a heavy, tumbling gray mass that leaked white ghosts.
 Shreds of fog blew up over the bluff to their right and across the face of the blue sky.
-To the east, cliffs still gleamed defiant under the broad noon sun within a shimmer of heat.
+To the east, cliffs still gleamed defiant under the broad noon sun.

 “We’re going down into that,” Tess said and nodded where fog swallowed the trail a few feet away.
 As the last of the cars pulled up, Tess started off, not waiting for everyone to get out.
 The temperature seemed to fall a degree every few steps, and colors faded around them.
 The ubiquitous dandelions grew butter pale on the left-hand slopes; the grass darkened to slate.
 Even Rei’s tie became an appropriately neutral blue-gray.
 Moisture beaded their clothes, and hung up in Steve’s eyebrows.
 He wiped a finger over one, and a drop like a cold tear fell onto his cheek.